How To Keep Your Money Safe When You Travel

 If you are planning to travel to a country that is foreign to you, there are a number of precautions to consider in order to make sure your money is safe.
 These precautions involve personal cheques, traveller's cheques and cash.

-One of the first pieces of advice when traveling abroad is to take along two credit cards in the event that you may have underestimated the costs involved while on your trip.
+One of the first pieces of advice when travelling abroad is to take along two credit cards in the event that you may have underestimated the costs involved while on your trip.
 Before leaving for your trip, it is advisable to purchase a small amount of the foreign currency for taxis, buses or tips to use once you have arrived at your destination.
 It is also of importance to know that a few countries have regulations in place in regards to the local currency amount you are allowed to bring into the country.

 It is never advisable to carry around a lot of cash.
 The safer option would be traveller's cheques due to the fact that you will be the only person that will be able to use them.
 In addition, you can have these checks replaced or reimbursed if they are stolen, misplaced or lost.